Introduction to Install R

 Verify R is already installed on the windows machine:

 Prior to installing R on the machine, the first thing to do is verify whether it is already installed.
 Below are the steps to verify whether it is installed in the machine or not:

 - First, verify whether the R icon is available on the desktop of the computer.
 If so, R is already installed in the machine and can be run by double-clicking on the icon.

 - Verify if the R icon is available in the start menu.
 It can be selected by first clicking to the start menu of the windows desktop, then the all programs menu, and it will pop up a list where the R icon will appear.
 It can be run by selecting the icon.

-If either of the above steps has not succeeded in starting the R program, it indicates that R is not installed on the system and it has to be installed for use.
+If either of the above steps has not succeeded in starting the R program, it indicates that R is not installed on the system and has to be installed for use.

 The next task is finding out the latest version of the R program.
 The CRAN or comprehensive R network website list all the version of the R, where the desired version can be selected.
 There is also an option to get the latest release which can also be leveraged in case one is not aware of which version to use.
 R has been releasing new versions regularly, and it is actively improved over time.
 Therefore, it is always recommendable to regularly install the latest version to ensure compatibility with all the R packages downloaded.

 Steps for Installing R on Windows

-Below are the steps for installing on a Windows machine:
+Below are the steps for installing R on Windows machine:

 Step 1: Browse the below website to get the latest R version.
 Website – http://ftp.heanet.ie/mirrors/cran.r-project.org/

 Step 2: There will be a download and install R option where we need to click the windows link.